webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 {{< /code >}}

-#### (5) Update Recipes
+#### (4) Update Recipes
-In order to enabel localization task during a build.
-Recies files need to be udpated properly.
+In order to enabel localization task during a build, recipes need to be updated properly.

 ##### Web